dansmyers/IntroToCS-2020/Examples/5-Loops/while_loop_practice.md

 ## The Subtraction Game

-Here's a mathematical strategy game that was played as a challenge on *Survivor: Thailand* where it was called Thai 21.
+Here's a mathematical strategy game.
+Players alternate taking stones from a pile until none are left:

 - Start with a pile of 21 stones.

 - On her turn, a player may take 1, 2, or 3 stones from the pile.

-- The player who takes the last stone is the winner.
+- The player who takes the last stone is the **winner**.

+This game was played as a challenge on *Survivor: Thailand* where they called it Thai 21.

 Here is some starting code: